romulusae/romulus/index.md

 &nbsp;

 Romulus is a submission to the [NIST lightweight competition](https://csrc.nist.gov/projects/lightweight-cryptography), currently in the final round.
-You can find the v1.2 specifications [here](https://romulusae.github.io/romulus/Romulus.pdf) and the latest v1.3 specifications here.
+You can find the latest v1.3 specifications [here](https://github.com/romulusae/romulus/blob/master/Romulusv1.3.pdf) (and the previous v1.2 specifications [here](https://github.com/romulusae/romulus/blob/master/Romulusv1.2.pdf)).

 Romulus is composed of 4 variants, each using the tweakable block cipher Skinny-128/384+ internally:
 - Romulus-N, a nonce-based AEAD (NAE)